CrisCariqueo/Mindfull_Monkey-uxd/README.md

 ### 3.3.
 Benchmarking

-To develop an application that truly meets the needs and expectations of high school students seeking vocational guidance, it was essential to analyze existing platforms — including both direct competitors and indirect references known for good design and usability.
+To develop an application that truly meets the needs and expectations of our users, it was essential to analyze existing platforms — including both direct competitors and indirect references known for good design and usability.

 The goal was to identify the strengths and weaknesses of current solutions, both functionally and visually, in order to incorporate best practices and avoid common pitfalls.